mjwhitta/runsc/README.md

 ## What is this?

-This Go module allows you to inject shellcode using the Windows Native API (specifically functions that are unhooked by EDR solutions).
+This Go module allows you to inject shellcode using the Windows Native API (specifically functions that are not hooked by EDR solutions).

 ## How to install